 Causes behind high MCV levels

-High MCV levels suggest macrocytic anemia, which can be caused by factors such as vitamin B12 deficiency or liver disease.
+High MCV levels are a sign of macrocytic anemia, which can result from conditions like liver disease or a vitamin B12 deficiency.
 Elevated MCV could be due to alcohol misuse, hypothyroidism, or medications like antiretrovirals for HIV.

 Factors leading to low MCV values